snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION_AND_DELIVERY.md

 So, `npmBuildWrapper.sh` mainly uses `PUBLISH_ARG` (and additional arguments, to be honest) to manage the artifact state and decide when it's the time to install, build, test or publish.

 Well, we can combine at the moment the stuff we covered thus far in order to simulate a full process until the promotion is done.

+### Step 1 - Creating a PR

+The first thing we usually do, is creating a pull request for some changes from any branch into master.